 Learn to apply the principles and language skills of coaching.

 Coaches are people who develop their natural skills at bringing out the brilliance of others through their questions.
-The starting place for coaching is in knowing that the person they are coaching has the requisite capability to perform a particular function at a higher level that they have previously.
-Coaches being people to a new level of performance again and again.
+The starting place for coaching is in knowing that the person they are coaching has the requisite capability to perform a particular function at a higher level than they have previously.
+Coaches bring people to a new level of performance again and again.
 There is no limit to what people can achieve if they surrender to a coaching process.
 The language of coaching generates a request for coaching without which no coaching can occur.